NumberSystemWizards/NumberSystem-Wizards/README.md

 - **No Support for Negative Numbers:**
   - The program does not support negative numbers.
 It assumes that all input and output numbers are non-negative.

-- **No Support for floating points conversions:**
+- **No Support for fraction conversions:**
   - The program only support converting whole numbers.
-Any floating numbers will be discarded.
+Any fraction numbers will be discarded.

 - **Input Limitations Due to Long Long Limitation:**
   - The use of the `long long` data type imposes limitations on the size of the input numbers.
 Extremely large numbers may not be handled accurately.